 - Desire for independence and peer approval

-- Accept that they are growing up and adjust expectations
+- Accept their growing independence and adjust expectations

 - Guide them in understanding values and self-identity